Chieh-Yu2002/mitsubishi-rv-m2-six-axis-robot/README.md

 # Path Planning for Mitsubishi RV-M2 Robot Manipulator

 This repository contains the implementation of path planning for the **Mitsubishi RV-M2** six-joint robot manipulator.
-The implementation includes **joint move** and **Cartesian move**, using custom forward and inverse kinematics.Additionally, the project explores the variations in key parameters such as six-axis variables, speed, and acceleration.
+The implementation includes **joint move** and **Cartesian move**, using custom forward and inverse kinematics.
+Additionally, the project explores the variations in key parameters such as six-axis variables, speed, and acceleration.

 ## Project Overview